orzikhd/Park/README.md

   - For now rocks/barriers will be both creatures and background entities
 - Can creatures manipulate background entities?
 A creature might trample grass
 - What other sorts of rocks should there be?
+- What is the cost of having eyes?